hannestschofenig/tschofenig-ids/cose-key-thumbprint/draft-ietf-cose-key-thumbprint.md

 A COSE Key Thumbprint will only uniquely identify a particular key if a single unambiguous COSE Key representation for that key is defined and used when computing the COSE Key Thumbprint.

-If two asymmetric keys are used by different parties with different key identifiers then the COSE Key Thumbprints will still be equal since the key identifier itself is not included in the thumbprint calculation (similarly to other optional parameters in the COSE_Key structure).
-When the inclusion of certain optional parameters in the thumbprint calcuation is important for a given application, this specification is not the appropriate choice.
+A COSE Key Thumbprint will only uniquely identify a particular key if a single unambiguous COSE Key representation for that key is defined and used when computing the COSE Key Thumbprint.
+Key identifiers are not included in the thumbprint calculation (similarly to other optional parameters in the COSE_Key structure).
+If the inclusion of specific optional parameters in the thumbprint calculation is important for a particular application, this specification would not be suitable.

 While thumbprint values are useful for identifying legitimate keys, comparing thumbprint values is not a reliable means of excluding the